mwburwell/pokemon_tcg/Add_Pokemon.md

 	Water(Element weak, Element resist)	// modify the weakness and the resistance : ElementalType(Element::WATER, weak, resist) {}

-*How to use the elemental constructors:*

-	Squirtle() : Basic(7, "Squirtle", 50, 1), Water() 			// creates a basic water type Pokémon with weakness to LIGHTNING and no resistance
-	Squirtle() : Basic(7, "Squirtle", 50, 1), Water(Element::GRASS) 	// creates a water type Pokémon with weakness to GRASS and no resistance
-	Squirtle() : Basic(7, "Squirtle", 50, 1), Water(true) 			// creates a water type Flying Pokémon that is weak to LIGHTNING and resistant to FIGHTING
-	Squirtle() : Basic(7, "Squirtle", 50, 1), Water(Element::GRASS, true) 	// creates a water type Pokémon with weakness to GRASS and resistant to FIGHTING
+## How to add an element to the pokemon

+Here is an example of a element added to squirtle:

+	class Squirtle : virtual public Basic{
+	private:
+		Element* element;
+	public:
+		/// <param name = "None"> No parameters </param>
+		Squirtle() :
+		Basic(7, "Squirtle", 50, 1) {
+			this->element = new Water();
+		}
+		~Squirtle() {
+			delete element;
+			element = NULL;
+		}

+		Element* getElement() { return this->element;}
+	};

+Add the element as an attribute:

+	Element* element;
+Initialize the element in the constructor with you Pokémon's element:

+	Squirtle() :
+	Basic(7, "Squirtle", 50, 1) {
+		this->element = new Water();
+	}

+If you want to specify a specific Weakness add it into the child Element constructor:

+	this->element = new Water(ElementType::GRASS);	// water attack type, weakness to GRASS, resistance to none

+More constructor examples:

-	Squirtle() : Basic(7, "Squirtle", 50, 1), Water(Element::GRASS, Element::FIRE) // creates a water type Pokémon with weakness to GRASS and resistant to FIRE
+	this->element = new Water(ElementType::GRASS, ElementType::FIRE);	// water attack type, weakness to GRASS, resistance to FIRE
+	this->element = new Water(ElementType::GRASS, true);	// water attack type, weakness to GRASS, resistance to FIGHTING because flying Pokemon are resistant to FIGHTING this->element = new Water(true);	// water attack type, weakness to LIGHTNING, resistance to FIGHTING

+Delete the element and set it's pointer to null once the Pokémon has been destroyed:

+	~Squirtle() {
+		delete element;
+		element = NULL;
+	}
+Finally write a getter for the element.
+This is a virtual function and needs to be implemented in order to derive a Pokémon.

+	Element* getElement() { return this->element;}

-Some of the Element Types do not have all of these constructors.
+Some of the Element Types do not have all of the same constructors as the **Water** element.
 Some elemental types do not specify a default constructor because they do not have a default weakness.
 Some Pokémon can not fly, i.e. FIGHTING Pokémon.

 Look up your Pokémon's Elemental Type to see the Constructors available for the Pokémon.

 ## Adding Attacks To Pokémon: